 Building Harlequin’s Moon is a collaboration between me and Larry Niven.
-It is still in print is a variety of formats, has been published in Germany, and there is an audio version of the book due out in October of 2012 from Blackstone Audio.
+It is still in print is a variety of formats, has been published in Germany, and there is an audio version of the book from Blackstone Audio.

 One of the first interstellar ships ever built leaves the solar system and heads toward a target planet.
 The drive is not perfect: the ship stops long before its destination and the colonists must terraform the moon of a gas giant.
 Along the way they must overcome physical dangers and heal the damage done by their own misplaced audacity.